TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/039 Edit Todo Popup.md

 # Edit Todo Popup

-Here's a challenge to you, if you are brave enough, the tutorial will not contain the code for this.
+Here's a challenge for you, if you are brave enough, the tutorial will not contain the code for this.

 Your task: